rust-aarhus/meetups/meetups/2023/meetup-01.md

 He will like to welcome your all and talk about how we can create an awesome community together.

 ### I already know a memory safe language, so why should I learn Rust?
-[Philip Kristoffersen][pk] is senior software consultant at [BRØLSTÆRK] and works with ...
+[Philip Kristoffersen][pk] is a senior software consultant (Full-stack & Architect) at [BRØLSTÆRK] and works with everything from 3D Visualization to Microservices.
-(PHILIP, please finish this line and if needed modify the description below)

-This evening he will compare some features in Rust with C# and Javascript and talk about the pros and cons.
-The talk will be followed by a Q&A.
+This evening he'll compare Rust, C# and TypeScript features and their pros & cons, followed by a Q&A.

 ### Breaking the limits of Rust: Exploring Static Reflection for Powerful Code Generation
 [Wojciech Polak][wp] is senior fullstack engineer at [Impero] and works with ...